core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 # Chain of Proxies # {#sec-proxy-chain}

-A client may be interested to access a resource at a group of origin servers that is reached through a chain of two or more proxies.
+A client may be interested in accessing a resource at a group of origin servers that is reached through a chain of two or more proxies.

 That is, these proxies are configured into a chain, where each non-last proxy is configured to forward (group) requests to the next hop towards the origin servers.
 Also, each non-first proxy is configured to forward back responses to the previous hop proxy towards the origin client.